 The best waterproof phone is the Apple iPhone 11 Pro.
 It combines an awesome screen, versatile camera, and all-day battery life in a waterproof, IP68-rated package that can survive a dunk in water up to 4 meters in depth for up to 30 minutes without sustaining any damage.
 If you prefer an Android phone or want something more rugged, we have alternatives for you below.

-We have tested hundreds of different phones at Digital Trends and so we can confidently recommend the best for you.
-These phones have sustained spills, rain, and dunks without showing any signs of mistreatment, though it’s important to note that water resistance applies to fresh water and it’s never a good idea to deliberately submerge your phone.
+We have tested hundreds of different phones at Digital Trends, so we can confidently recommend the best for you.
+These phones have sustained spills, rain, and dunks without showing any signs of mistreatment, though it’s important to note that water resistance applies to fresh water, and it’s never a good idea to deliberately submerge your phone.

 Best waterproof phones at a glance

 - Best waterproof phone overall: iPhone 11 Pro

 - Best waterproof Android phone: Samsung Galaxy S20 Plus

 - Best rugged waterproof phone: Caterpillar Cat S61

 - Best waterproof case for your phone: Lifeproof Fre

 Why should you buy this: Apple’s latest iPhone is simply the best all-round phone that money can buy.